Skip to content

 Kristin Whidby is not a typical senior litigation associate.
 She handles complex IP, real estate, and securities litigation matters for a wide range of clients, but she does much more.
 She's also the mother of four young children, and in recent months has added the demands of managing remote learning to her other parental responsibilities.
 On top of all that, Kristin has continued to be an active volunteer for the DC Volunteer Lawyers Project, providing direct representation to clients and serving on its Junior Board.

-Photo: Anam Rahman Headshot
+Photo: Anam Rahman headshot

 Pro Bono Week 2020 Profile: Anam Rahman – Making A Long-Term Difference In The Lives of Immigrants